Voksh

 Voksh (Vokshi or Voksh) is a village and tribal region situated in western Kosovo, which is inhabited by 570 people, all of whom are Albanians.
 The village of Voksh is also home to the Vokshi tribe which is part of the larger polyphyletic Thaçi tribe.

 Etymology

-The name for Vokshi stems from the Albanian word vogël, which means “small” or “little”.
+The name for Vokshi is claimed to stem from the Albanian word vogël, which means “small” or “little”.

 Demographics

 According to the 2011 census, the village had 570 inhabitants, all of whom are Albanian and Muslim.
-The population of Voksh belongs to the Vokshi tribe, which lives in the locally defined Vokshi region that encompasses Drenoc, Lloqan, Pobërgja, Vokshi, Sllup, Prejlep and Prokolluka.
+The population of Voksh belongs to the Vokshi tribe, which all belong to the Thaçi tribe according to Robert Elsie.
+They live in the locally defined Vokshi region that encompasses Drenoc, Lloqan, Pobërgja, Vokshi, Sllup, Prejlep and Prokolluka.

 History

+Middle Ages

-Voksh is mentioned for the first time in the Ottoman defter of the Sanjak of Scutari in 1485 as having 19 households.
-In 1571 it was mentioned in the tax registration of the Sanjak of Dukagjin as having 24 households.
+Voksh is mentioned for the first time in the Dečani chrysobulls in 1330 as a village named Укша (lat.
+Ukša).
+An individual bearing the name Bardi Uochsi (alb.
+Bardhi Ukshi) was recorded in the Venetian cadastre of Scutari of 1416-1417.
+This individual has been connected to Vokshi by Dhimitër Shuteriqi.

-According to oral tradition, the ancestors of all Vokshi tribesmen are the brothers Alë, Tolë and Hodergjon.
+According to oral tradition, the ancestors of all Vokshi tribesmen are the brothers Alë, Tolë and Hodergjon, as well as his nephew Hima.

 Ottoman period

+The village of Voksh is mentioned under the name Vokshiq in the Ottoman defter of the Sanjak of Scutari in 1485 as having 19 households.